372groupproject/milestones-team9-jiachengyang-wenkaizheng/code/README.txt

 5. P3 is all about data structure such as int,float,map,list,array,byte,rune,struct and interface.
 6. P3_feature is a Program deal with a file.
 It will count the frequency of each word in this file.
 It supports input from both stdin and command line.
 You can run it as ./p3_feature file.txt or ./p3_feature < file.txt
+7. P4_subclass include two structs and each parent struct has four child struct pointer inside
+8. P4_subroutine include three thread.
+Odd thread prints odd number and even thread prints even number.
+The main thread will wait unit these two threads are done.
+9. src include p4_heapSort which is a mildly useful program to sort a list of integer.
+10. src also include the P4_subpackage which shows how to use sub class in main class